Automattic/pocket-casts-android/TESTING-CHECKLIST.md

-Note: (A) means Automated Test.
+(A) means Automated Test.
 If automated UI tests were executed for the app, there's no need to run tests marked with (A) manually.

 ## Manual Tests